slatedocs/slate/source/includes/_errors.md

 # More Information

-## Server side Caching
+## Server-side Caching

 * `GET` queries are cached (per API Key) for a small amount of time.
 Usually about 3 minutes.
-Check the HTTP headers sent by our servers for an exact metric.
+Check the HTTP headers sent by our servers for an exact value.
 * `POST` queries are never cached.

-## CORS support
+## Cross-Origin Resource Sharing

 * `GET` endpoints support 1 `Cross-origin resource sharing` per API key.
 Contact api@newswhip.com to set this up.
 * `POST` endpoints are server-side only.